DaveDev42/wget-faster/README.md

 ## License

-**wget-faster is licensed under BSD-3-Clause.**
+This project is licensed under the **BSD-3-Clause License** - see the [LICENSE](LICENSE) file for details.

+### License Independence

-This project is completely independent of GNU wget.
+wget-faster is completely independent of GNU wget.
 We do not include, copy, or modify any GPL-licensed code from wget.

 For compatibility testing, we maintain a **separate repository** (wget-faster-test) that is GPL-3.0 licensed and includes wget test suite integration.
 This ensures complete license separation while enabling comprehensive wget compatibility testing.